Select Page

 { seek and you will find }

 There is always more going on in my work than I consciously intend when I begin.
-There is always something deeper.
-If I wait long enough and keep looking, it becomes clearer.
-I try to respond to my feelings and to the medium I am working with, making what I discover more tangible as what it wants to become starts to appear—striking a balance between what is seen and what is obscured, listening for the song that is trying to be heard, the words that need to be written, or the figure that wants to be revealed.
+There is always something deeper, and if I keep looking, it becomes clearer.
+Human imagery, quotes, and meanings all present themselves.
+I keep a wide variety of paint, pencils, pastels, charcoal and scraps of anything I find interesting out and available for me to use at any time, as I try to respond to my inner thoughts and to the medium I am working with.
+I make what I am discovering more tangible as what it wants to become starts to appear—striking a balance between what is seen and what is obscured, listening for the words that need to be written or the figure that wants to be revealed.

-I like drawing, I like words, I like the way colors play with each other.
+I like drawing, I like words, and I like the way colors play with each other.
 I like things that are sublime and things that are balanced but not rigid, and the juxtaposition of realism and abstraction, clarity and ambiguity.
-I love things that are not contrived, and I love being led into mystery and finding out what will come of it.
+I love things that are not contrived, and I love being led into mystery and finding out what will come of it, and I hope that others experience at least a small bit of that in my work.

 Bio